CROP

 Vision of Program Partners

-Roxbury Central School District (RCS) and Morris Central School District (MCS) act as the Local Educational Agencies for the CROP programs.
+Roxbury Central School District (RCS), Morris Central School District (MCS) and Charlotte Valley Central School District (CVCS) act as the Local Educational Agencies for the CROP programs.
 In addition to the fourteen partnered school districts, CROP has established two levels of partners – major partners and community resource partners.

 Please contact Rosemary Iacono, Site Coordinator for CROP if you have any questions at 518-263-4256, ext.
 2508 or email riacono@htcschools.org